집합론

 Proof

-Before we begin the proof in earnest, since the two formulas above must hold for all \(R\), they must also hold when \(R^{-1}\) is substituted in place of \(R\).
+Before beginning the proof proper, we observe that since the two formulas above must hold for all \(R\), they must also hold when \(R^{-1}\) is substituted for \(R\).
 Therefore, once we prove 1, then 2 follows immediately from Proposition 2.

 Now let \(x\in X\cap\pr_1R\).
 Then since \(x\in\pr_1R\), there exists some \(y\) such that \((x,y)\in R\), and because \(x\in X\), this \(y\) satisfies \(y\in R(X)\).
 Since \((y,x)\in R^{-1}\), we have \(x\in R^{-1}(R(X))\).